Fly Away: Royalton Blue Waters

 When we returned, sore and beaten, our butler had made us a bath!
 Winning!

 Our departure was just as easy as our arrival (logistically, not emotionally.
 Haha).
-The private transportation picked us up 10 minutes early and navigating the airport was quick.
+The private transportation picked us up 10 minutes early and navigation through the airport was quick.
 We had the Mobay Fast Track once again—decked out with a red carpet—and sat in their VIP lounge until boarding for our plane was called.
 Back to the tundra we go…

 There were some incredible perks of the resort: